jacobfelknor/LSA-Docs/general_linux/default_local_groups.md

 It can be useful to dynamically assign certain groups to current and future users automatically.
 This removes the requirement that a user exists prior to group assignment, and also can help simulate "nested groups" in linux which are not directly supported.

-A common case is iff our linux machine is joined to Active Directory, we can specify that a certain AD group should be members of certain local groups.
+A common case is if our linux machine is joined to Active Directory, we can specify that a certain AD group should be members of certain local groups.
 For example, if all domain users should be members of the built in `dialout` group, we can achieve this.

 These notes adapted from <https://help.ubuntu.com/community/LDAPClientAuthentication#Assign_local_groups_to_users>